mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 When we pick the minibatches, we have to consider the following points: The minibatches have to be selected randomly and subsequent minibatches should be independent of each other in order to get unbiased estimates that are independent of each other.
 Also, we have to shuffle examples if ordering is significant.
 In the special case of very large datasets the minibatches are constructed from shuffled examples rather than selected randomly. <br />
 Factors influencing the size are: How accurate we want the estimate to be (larger batches yield more accurate estimates), the trade-off between regularization and  optimization, hardware and memory limitations and that multicore architectures are underutilized by very small batches, so it might make sense to define a minimum batch size.

 One motivation for Stochastic Gradient Descent is that it follows the gradient of the true generalization error, if no examples are repeated.
 Many implementations of Minibatch Stochastic Gradient Descent shuffle the dataset once and pass through it multiple times.
 That Stochastic Gradient Descent minimizes the true generalization error can be seen if we consider online learning, i.e. minibatches are drawn from a stream of data such that every experience is a fair sample from $p_{data}$.
-If we assume discrete x and y we get <br>
+If we assume discrete x and y we get $\\$
 $$
 J^*(\theta)=\sum_x\sum_y p_{data}(x,y)L(f(x;\theta),y) \\
 \nabla_{\theta}J^*(\theta)=\sum_x\sum_y p_{data}(x, y)\nabla_{\theta}L(f(x;\theta)) \\
 $$
+$\\$
 hence $\hat{g}=\frac{1}{m}\nabla_{\theta}\sum_i L(f(x^{(i)};\theta),y^{(i)})$ is an unbiased estimate of $\nabla_{\theta}J^*(\theta)$ if we sample a minibatch of examples $\{x^{(1)},.. ,x^{(m)}\}$ with corresponding targets $y^{(i)}$ sampled from $p_{data}$.
 Updating $\theta$ in direction of $\hat{g}$ performs SGD on the generalization error.

 ## 8.2 Challenges in Neural Network Optimization